 Once the renovation of the park was complete, FoRP’s main aim was to encourage more people into the park and to ensure that the high standards achieved were maintained.

 They leased part of the pavilion building and ran a café, initially using volunteers.
 The cafe is now run by staff employed by FoRP.
 The Group became a Limited Company, limited by guarantee, and the café is run on a non-profit making basis.

 Apart from the café empoyees, all members of the Group are volunteers.
 Their efforts raise finance which is used to enhance projects within the park.
 Recently, these include the provision of more park benches, the purchase of a public address system which is used on the bandstand, and the planting of 5,000 snowdrops.

 With the help of funding from the Co-op, FoRP commissioned a local artist to create the “Stockton Owl”, the first in what we hope will be a series of sculptures forming a nature trail with a focus on storytelling.

 Four Family Fun Days are hosted by The Friends each year.
 Each has a theme and visitors are encouraged to dress up appropriately depending on the theme.

 These events are very well supported and are looked forward to by both adults and children.
-They are costly to put on, the hire of gazebos alone cost almost £1,000 but the cake and tombola stalls usually make a good profit.
+They are costly to put on, the hire of gazebos alone cost almost £1,000 and expenses for the EID Fusion Festival are close to £20,000.
+We rely heavily on grants which can be difficult to obtain but we raise as much money as possible through our stalls.
 These events involve a great deal of hard work from the dedicated volunteers and any offers of help would be very much appreciated.